 Allowing clothes to sit in a warm, damp drum for hours after the wash cycle has finished is not going to do you any favours.

-The general rule is that a few hours is the limit before you'll need to wash the items again, but in an ideal world you'll remove your clean items as soon as possible when the cycle ends.
-You might find the delay start setting on your machine comes in handy here, allowing you to time a load to finish when you'll have time to handle it.
+The general rule is that a few hours is the limit before you'll need to wash the items again, but in an ideal world, you'd remove your clean items as soon as possible when the cycle ends.
+The delay-start setting on your machine could come in handy here, allowing you to schedule a load to finish when you'll have time to handle it.

-Certain fabrics, like cotton and wool, hold onto moisture for longer too – this makes them even more susceptible to bad smells.
+Certain fabrics, such as cotton and wool, hold onto moisture for longer, too – which makes them even more susceptible to bad smells.

 Unsure what setting you should be using for each laundry load?
 Head to our handy washing machine temperature guide